DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 anxiety requires motion.
-Masks, specters, and collectors tell us that the algorithmic structures we inhabit and that inhibit us, in uneven and unequal ways, might be challenged by moving at the spot, by actively imagining moving through and around.
+Masks, specters, and collectors tell us that the algorithmic structures we inhabit and that inhibit us, in uneven and unequal ways, might be challenged by moving at the spot, by actively imagining moving through and around alorithmic entangles.
 They point to conditions for change, and to make room, however small, in a confined space.

 What becomes imaginable with movement?
 To move at the spot has a lot to do with positioning.
 It is about shifting positions within the uneven and unequal relations of power in the entanglement of the social and the algorithmic by strengthening ties, practicing solidarity by organising and re-grouping from within, as well by moving and breaking stuff.
 Masks, specters, and collectors provide room for the desire to make *and* unmake relations and connections, to produce zones of indiscernibility *and* collective presence, and to tear down *and* to re-arrange, assemble, and rebuild.
 As long as we fail to imagine fissures, openings or alternatives to algorithmic culture, we remain stuck and cornered in its grid.
-Masks, specters, and collectors offer a vision of the possible.
+Masks, specters, and collectors offer a vision of being otherwise entangled.

 In writing about the aesthetics of possibility, Ashton T. Crawley also connects possibility with imagination.
 He phrases it thus: ‘possibilities exist alongside that which we can detect with our finite sensual capacities’.[^concl_13] He adds: ‘Imagination is necessary for thinking into the capacities of infinite alternatives.’[^concl_14] Movement at the spot is a form of what Crawley calls ‘the nevertheless and in spite of condition’: that though one may feel enclosed, contained, circumscribed, ‘that — nevertheless, and in spite of — there is an excessive force that sustains’.[^concl_15] The word ‘nevertheless’ and the phrase ‘in spite of’ ‘mark the always available and plural otherwise possibility’.[^concl_16] Movement at the spot symbolizes what *may* condition otherwise possibilities.
 Kierkegaard observes: ‘Possibility is for the self what oxygen is for breathing.’[^concl_17] ‘Drawing breath in Latin is called *respiratio*, a word which indicates a flowing back of what had first flowed out.
 In drawing breath the organism enjoys its freedom,’ Kierkegaard writes.[^concl_18] Movement at the spot symbolizes taking a deep breath, the kind of breath taken just before someone makes a move.

 Masks, specters and collectors represent different guises of possibility *grounded in necessity*.
-This grounding in necessity is of key importance.
+This grounding in necessity is of crucial importance.
 By grounding in necessity these figures, to refer to Donna Harraway, stay with the trouble.
-To stay with the trouble, Haraway writes in *Staying with the Trouble: Making Kin in the Chthulucene* (2016), is to reject the cynics, the technofixes, and the techno-apocalypses.[^concl_19] Staying with the trouble requires ‘unexpected collaborations and combinations’ that are ‘always situated, someplace and not no place, entangled’.[^concl_20] Masks, specters and collectors, as figures of movement at the spot, stay with the trouble represented by algorithmic regimes of confinement.
-Furthermore, in relation to algorithmic confinement, they represent situated responses to algorithmic anxiety.
-These situated responses are the result of collaborations and unexpected combinations, prompting different ways of relating to and refusing to succumb to the algorithmic trouble it finds itself in.
-This requires the continual work of dissembling, reframing, and repositioning.
+To stay with the trouble, Haraway writes in *Staying with the Trouble: Making Kin in the Chthulucene* (2016), is to reject the cynics, the technofixes, and the techno-apocalypses.[^concl_19] Staying with the trouble requires ‘unexpected collaborations and combinations’ that are ‘always situated, someplace and not no place, entangled’.[^concl_20] As figures of movement at the spot, masks, specters and collectors stay with the trouble represented by algorithmic regimes of confinement.
+Masks, specters and collectors represent situated responses to algorithmic anxiety.
+Their situated responses prompt different ways of relating to the entanglement of the social and the algorithmic.
 Taken together, masks, specters and collectors form small gestures and creative experimentations with alternative ways of establishing connections, of being with others, and subversive acts of (dis)assembly.
 They point to where there is room to maneuver as well as